lmas/ss13.se/README.md

 - A friendlier server list, which is also sortable.

-- Dedicated pages for each server, with more detailed info.
+- Dedicated pages for each public server, with more detailed info.

+- Pages for private servers too, upon request.

 - Player count stats and graphs.